 It’s also good to note that most workers are eligible for a long-term disability Program call Social Security.
 We pay taxes out of each paycheck for this long-term disability program.
 It is called a long-term disability program because benefits could last until age 65.
 But (and we’ll get into this in our next blog post) it can also take a long time to actually be approved for benefits under the program.
 Social Security Disability Insurance is intended to cover serious disabilities resulting in permanent impairments to your ability to earn a living because of an illness or injury.
 It can take a year or more to get Social Security Disability Insurance benefits.

 If you have any questions or comments drop us a line here or contact our help desk, we’d love to hear from you.

-In this series of posts, we’re going to shed some light on some of our most asked questions about our Income Protection Insurance Policy (disability insurance.)
+We’re going to shed some light on some of our most asked questions about our Income Protection Insurance Policy (disability insurance.)
 We want you to understand Income Protection Insurance so you can make the best buying decision for your situation.
-So, without further fanfare, the #1 most asked question to our customer service team.
+So, without further fanfare, the #1 most-asked question to our customer service team.

 “I’m having surgery next week and will be out of work for 8-10 weeks.
 I would like to buy short-term disability to cover the time I’ll be out, what can you offer me?

 A short-term disability insurance policy would not cover you for an injury or illness that you already know about or a doctor has diagnosed.
 Any immediate illness or injury you know about before you buy your policy is viewed as a pre-existing condition.
 A policy will only cover you for unexpected events after you buy a policy.